Betakontext/snapsplit/readme.txt

 Usage notes

-    Select a watertight (manifold) mesh.
+    - Select a watertight (manifold) mesh.
 Apply scale (Ctrl+A → Scale).
 Units in mm are optional in Scene Settings.

-    Scale Unit 1.000
+    - Scale Unit 1.000, Millimeters

-    N-Panel → SnapSplit:
+    - N-Panel → SnapSplit:
         Choose desired number of parts and split axis.
         Run Planar Split.
 Multiple parts will be created in the “_SnapSplit_Parts” collection.

-    Select two or more adjacent parts (order does not matter).
+    - Select two or more adjacent parts (order does not matter).

-    Choose connector type and tolerance profile (optional override).
+    - Choose connector type and tolerance profile (optional override).

-    Click “Add Connectors”.
+    -> Click “Add Connectors”.

     Pins/tenons are distributed along a seam line or across the seam surface:
     The pin/tenon is unioned into Part A, and a socket with tolerance is cut into Part B.

     Export parts as usual (STL/OBJ/3MF).
 Tip: for 3MF, double-check scale/units.

-Limitations and next steps
+Limitations and next steps:
     The current Planar Split uses heuristics and large cutter bodies.
 For highly complex geometry, occasional manual cleanup may be helpful.
     Connectors are currently placed along a coarse midline or in a grid across the seam surface.

 Roadmap ideas:
     Determine seam curves precisely
     Overhang/wall-thickness–aware placement
     Automatic anti-rotation combinations
     Freeform/curvature-based seams
     Calibration wizard for more accurate tolerances
     Export operator (3MF with metadata)
     QA panel (manifold/wall-thickness checks)
     Bayonet/dovetail connectors
     A calibration wizard for tolerances

 SLA models may require vent holes in sockets (planned).

 Quality assurance and error prevention

-    Before splitting: use 3D-Printing Toolbox (manifold, thin walls, intersections).
+    - Before splitting: use 3D-Printing Toolbox (manifold, thin walls, intersections).

-    After splitting: visually check that all parts contain polygons.
+    - After splitting: visually check that all parts contain polygons.

-    If booleans fail: try a moderate voxel remesh, remove doubles, recalc normals.
+    - If booleans fail: try a moderate voxel remesh, remove doubles, recalc normals.

-    Scaling: Work in mm values; the add-on converts correctly to Blender’s internal meters.
+    - Scaling: Work in mm values; the add-on converts correctly to Blender’s internal meters.

 The project is made with AI assistance (GPT 5) and under the MIT license.
 If you want to contribute, fork and explore the code.
 Have fun splitting and printing.
 CONTACT: info@betakontext.de